ldaniel/fgv-predictive-analytics/README.md

 This project intends to present the work analysis for "Análise Preditiva" class.

-The ideia is Practing R using a real anonymized Czech bank transactions, account info, and loan records released for PKDD'99 Discovery Challenge.
+The ideia is Practicing R using a real anonymized Czech bank transactions, account info, and loan records released for PKDD'99 Discovery Challenge.

 See the final website report at: [https://ldaniel.github.io/Predictive-Analytics](https://ldaniel.github.io/Predictive-Analytics).